 Just like humans, insects and rodents want to find a safe and protected place to spend the fall and winter months.
 That means taking advantage of the warmth and shelter offered by your home.
-Let’s look at some of the key areas of your home pests may invade and steps you can take to prevent problems and keep your family safe.
+Let’s explore some of the key areas of your home where pests may invade and the steps you can take to prevent problems and keep your family safe.

-If you need help getting ready for pests this fall, you can contact the specialists at Western Exterminator to help!
+If you need help pest-proofing your home this fall, you can contact Western Exterminator to help.

-- Consider a barrier treatment of your yard to keep mosquitoes away.
+- Consider a barrier treatment of your yard to keep mosquitoes and ticks away.

-- Keep your firewood as far away from your home as possible.
+- Store firewood away from your home to reduce pest harborage areas.

-- Remove debris that could be a hiding place for rodents: old tires, equipment, toys.
+- Remove debris that could be a hiding place for rodents or hold water: old tires, equipment, toys.

 Windows and doors

 - Inspect around window and door frames for gaps and cracks.
 Seal any you find with caulk or silicone.
-Do not to seal if you’ve already seen large numbers of pests on your home, as you could end up sealing them into walls.
+Do not seal if you’ve already seen large numbers of pests in your home, as you could end up sealing them into walls.
+Speak to your Western pest specialist for expert tips for your home.

-- Inspect screens for damage as you swap them out for storm windows.
+- Inspect screens for damage.
 Repair any holes or replace damaged screens so you’re ready for next spring.

 Attic, chimney, and gutters

 Don’t forget the top of your home!
-Your attic offers a prime hiding spot for a range of pests.
-Insects such as stink bugs, rodents, birds, and wildlife can find their way in and take up residence in this often undisturbed space.
-Your chimney and gutters can also attract pests.
+Rodents, birds, drywood termites, and other pests can find their way in and take up residence in this often undisturbed space.
+Unprotected chimneys and exterior vents can also provide access for pests.

 - Inspect along the roofline inside your attic for gaps, cracks, or missing insulation.
-Seal openings with rodent-proof materials and replace missing insulation.
+Seal openings with rodent-proof materials and install TAP (Thermal Acoustical Pest Control) insulation to help control pests in your attic and save on your energy bills.

 - Items stored in the attic should be kept in rodent-proof containers.